 An applicant will need to gather written evidence that they have interacted (in Dutch) with recruiters and/or potential employers.
 This is achieved through eight separate exercises, each of which is documented in their own way.
 Upon presentation of this portfolio to the examiners, an applicant may then qualify for the second stage of this component: an interview with an examiner who reviews the portfolio and asks the applicant a series of questions (all in Dutch).

 Detailed information about the exam format (including samples) is available on the Inburgering website.

-Certain non-EU foreign nationals, aged 18-65, who intend to move to the Netherlands, must take the Basic Civic Integration Exam before arriving in the country.
-This is conducted at the Dutch Embassy or Consulate General in their country of residence.
+Certain non-EU foreign nationals, aged 18-65, intending to move to the Netherlands, must take the Basic Civic Integration Exam before arriving in the country.
+The exam is administered at a Dutch Embassy or Consulate General in the person’s country of residence.
 This initial examination is a test of basic knowledge of Dutch and Dutch society.

 The tests are completely administered by computer.
 The results of the exam are valid for one year.
 A temporary residence permit or authorisation for temporary stay (MVV) may be refused as a result of failing the exam.

-Download a leaflet about the Basic Civic Integration Examination Abroad from the Dutch government (PDF)
+Download a leaflet about the Basic Civic Integration Examination Abroad.

 Self-study packages are recommended as a form of exam preparation, and are available from Dutch bookshops.
 Order a self-study pack for the Basic Civic Integration Examination Abroad (site recommended by the Dutch government).
 Practice examples are available on the Inburgering website.